uiuc-sst/udhr/README.md

 ## How to download the original text sources

-If you want to download the original source texts from United Nations:
+To download the original source texts from
+United Nations:
 ```bash
 python scripts/prepare_data.py --text
 ```

-If you want to convert the texts into international phonetic alphabet, using the languagenet G2Ps: first, install [https://github.com/AdolfVonKleist/Phonetisaurus](Phonetisaurus).
+To convert the texts into international phonetic alphabet, using the languagenet G2Ps, install [https://github.com/AdolfVonKleist/Phonetisaurus](Phonetisaurus).
-Then you can type
+Then do:
 ```bash
 python scripts/prepare_data.py --phones
 ```